sanjeevh/BlueHarvest-API/README.md

 ## UI
 User Interface to easily play around with the APIs is available at - https://app.swaggerhub.com/apis/sanjeevh/BlueHarvest/1.0.0 which is intergrated with the APIs deployed on the AWS.

-To execute the API , Please use the "try-out" feature on above page as shown in below picture :
+To execute the API , Please use the "try-out" feature on above page.